jnguyen38/studybuddy/README.md

 });
 ```

 In order to keep the user logged in persistently after browser refresh, we utilized React useEffect hooks and the browser localStorage to automatically retrieve and store user information.
+The user state is defined in the top component of the DOM passed down to child components so that it can be easily accessed with `props.user.isSignedIn`.

 ```javascript
 useEffect(() => {